Villanova-AI/villanova_developers/docs/villanova10/tutorials/compose/page-management.md

 # Page Management

-The [Entando App Builder](../../docs/compose/app-builder.md) provides the Content Management System (CMS) to design and publish application pages.
+The [Villanova App Builder](../../docs/compose/app-builder.md) provides the Content Management System (CMS) to design and publish application pages.
 Page Templates are used to define the layout using frames on a page where content and other frontend components are placed.
 Details of this process are examined below.

 Additionally, the App Builder offers a distributed editorial management system through roles and groups.
 When a user is created, they are assigned a role and added to groups to grant access to the content and pages of an application.
 For details on this topic, see the [Manage Roles, Users, and Groups tutorial](./role-users-groups.md).